 How to make the most of your first Christmas as a new parent

-For others, the excitement of their child’s first Christmas makes it all the more magical.
-Here at the Good Play Guide, we have come up with some suggestions for how to make the most out of your first Christmas as a new parent and ensure that the spirit of Christmas is felt by all.
+However, the excitement of your child’s first Christmas can also make it incredibly magical.
+Here at the Good Play Guide, we’ve put together some suggestions to help you make the most of your first Christmas as a new parent, ensuring the spirit of Christmas is felt by all while keeping the stress to a minimum.

 Be realistic with the presents

-As much as we want to make our baby’s first Christmas be as magical as possible, the reality is, a baby will not understand whether they have been brought two presents or two hundred presents.
+As much as we want to make our baby’s first Christmas as magical as possible, the reality is that your little one won’t remember whether they’ve received two presents or two hundred.

 Start new traditions